yusefmosiah/choir-scales/Whitepaper.md

      - Store the token score of the content, reflecting its accumulated value.
      - Maintain records of co-authors and their respective token shares.
      - Facilitate token accumulation and investment within the content.

+5. **Authors Chat**
+   - **Description**: A private communication channel accessible to co-authors and edit proposers during the edit review period.
+   - **Functionality**:
+     - **Citations and Edit Requests as Chat Messages**: Citations and edit requests appear as new messages in the chat thread of the cited or edited content.
+     - **User Interface Indicators**: Tabs or chat threads highlight unread citation messages or edit requests through color changes or notifications.
+     - **Interactive Collaboration**: Authors and editors can respond to messages, engage in discussions, and iteratively refine edit proposals.
+     - **Cross-Thread Communication**: Responses are mirrored in the appropriate chat threads of all involved parties, ensuring seamless communication.
+     - **Notifications**: Citations and edit requests generate email or app notifications to keep users informed.

 ---